ryan-m-moreno/portfolio/index.md

 * Followed up on and monitored incident and service request activity to meet and exceed company performance metrics, achieving a 20% reduction in completion time.

 * Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools to effectively address and resolve issues.

+Company: Finance

+March 2018 - June 2024

+Title: Supervisor

+* I have previously pursued a career in finance, where I developed a strong foundation in essential professional skills, including effective communication, collaboration, teamwork, adaptability, and attention to detail.
+My experience involved working closely with cross-functional teams and clearly conveying technical concepts to diverse stakeholders.
+This skill set has equipped me to navigate complex projects and foster productive working relationships, ensuring alignment and clarity across the organization.

 Company: uBreakiFix